lexara-prime-ai/DBT_FUNDAMENTALS/README.md

 The issue here is that we're using the alias "total_amount" in the HAVING clause, but it's not recognized because it's an alias for the result of the SUM(amount) expression, and aliases defined in the SELECT clause **cannot** be used in the HAVING clause.

+## Writing Singular Tests
+tests/assert_positive_total_for_payments.sql

+Note how this is a .sql file in the tests directory

+-- Refunds have a negative amount, so the total amount should always be >= 0.
+-- Therefore return records where this isn't true to make the test fail.

 * Correct solution
   ```sql
   with payments as (